Multivariate & A/B Testing

 Improving the way you structure future tests.

 Was your sample size too small?
 Were the differences between your variants too subtle?
 Each test provides an opportunity to learn how to improve future tests.
 If your confidence is low, your sample size is too small and should be enlarged for future tests.
-If you find no clear difference between how your variants performed, it’s possible that their differences were too subtle to have a discernible effect on users’ responses.
+If you find no clear difference between how your variants performed, it’s possible that the differences were too subtle to have a discernible effect on users’ responses.

 Running a follow-up test with a larger sample size.